jayantdanech/project_attic/README.md

 terraform plan
 terraform apply
 ```
-After the terraform apply, you will get the ALB to visit
+After the terraform apply, you will get the ALB to visit.
+Make sure to use http not https, so it should be http://<alb_dns_name>

 **Note:  The ECS may take few minutes to get up and running, so be patient.**